Wisconsin786/machine_learning_gw_quality/README.md

 Use:

 * geology (USGS - Rich)
+	+ or perhaps what is mined this summer from the DWR well completion reports
 * socioeconomic data, i.e.- county/tract level Median AGI ([tidycensus](https://walkerke.github.io/tidycensus/articles/spatial-data.html) - Rich)
 * land use